 Rebekah and Chris were both born with Achondroplasia, more commonly known as dwarfism.
 They are married and have two children, their son Ryan—who does not have a dwarfism diagnosis, and their daughter Ella–who does have dwarfism.

-Speaking of her daughter, Rebekah says, “I just want to raise a competent child who knows who she is.
+Knowing the dwarfism diagnosis intimately, Ella’s parents celebrate her differences.
+She can be herself and feel normal in her home.
+“We don’t treat her any differently than her brother,” Rebekah says.
+“I just want to raise a competent child who knows who she is.
 Dwarfism is a part of her, but it doesn’t define her.”

-Advice for Parents Who Receive an Achondroplasia Diagnosis for Child
+Advice for Parents who Receive an Achondroplasia Diagnosis for Child

-Teaching People About Achondroplasia
+Teaching People about Achondroplasia

 When Ella was a baby, people would come up to Chris and Rebekah and want to see their daughter in the stroller.
 It was hard for Rebekah when all they wanted was to see what Ella looked like rather than understand the diagnosis that she had.

 Rebekah teaches other people about people with dwarfism.
 She knows people often shun or stare at people who are different, but only because they lack understanding.
 “I love it when the parents or the kids ask questions [about dwarfism],” Rebekah says.
 “I find that when the parents don’t explain what’s going on [to their kids], it gives them a fear of that difference.”